JvanKatwijk/xxx-radio/README.md

         Jan van Katwijk (J.vanKatwijk@gmail.com)
         Lazy Chair Computing

-        The Qt-DAB software is made available under the GPL-2.0.
+        This software is made available under the GPL-2.0.
-        The SDR-J software, of which the Qt-DAB software is a part, is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+        The SDR-J software, of which this software is a part, is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the